softwaretester91/softwaretester91/README.md

 - 👀 I’m interested in testing all kinds of software and games.
 - 🌱 I’m currently learning how to start a summer internship for PoNG this Monday until August 6th.
 - 💞️ I’m looking to collaborate on communicating with my team members in making improvements within the game environment.
-- 📫 How to reach me ...
+- 📫 How to reach me, email me at jes016@eng.ucsd.edu or text me at Jeremy Smith softwaretester85#2208 through Discord.

 <!---
 softwaretester91/softwaretester91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.